d-swank/Lexical-Analyzer-GUI/README.md

 # Lexical-Analyzer-GUI

-A GUI application that uses Tkinter that implements a lexical analyzer by taking the input of source code, reading it line by line, getting the lexical analyzed result, and then parsing it into a parse tree.
+A GUI application that uses Tkinter in which implements a lexical analyzer by taking the input of source code, reading it line by line, getting the lexical analyzed result, and then parsing it into a parse tree.